revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 ## Mobile Development

-Our mobile teams have been swiftly moving forwards implementing various features and polishing the experience.
+Our mobile teams have been swiftly implementing various features and polishing the experience.

 ### ☁️ Push Notifications